emullaney/emullaney.github.io/index.md

 This is going to be a deep dive into RapidPro's functionality and an overview of TracPro which is a dashboard add-on to RapidPro.
 This conference is coming up in February 2017.
 [PyCaribbean 2017](http://pycaribbean.com/)

 #### RapidCon 2016: TracPro - How it Works & What It Does
 This was a technical deep dive into TracPro which is a dashboard add-on to RapidPro which we custom designed for UNICEF at Caktus.
 RapidCon is a small invite-only conference for RapidPro developers hosted by UNICEF.
 I gave this talk in November 2016 at the second annual RapidCon.
+[My RapidCon Recap](https://www.caktusgroup.com/blog/2016/11/16/rapidcon-2016-rapidpro-developers-recap/)

 #### Raleigh Women in Tech Summit 2016: Staying a Woman in Tech
 I submitted, organized and spoke on this panel on October 1, 2016.
 [Staying a Woman in Tech Panel description](http://womenintechsummit.net/raleigh_session/staying-a-woman-in-tech/).